Ree6-Applications/Ree6/README.md

 # Ree6

-To keep this Project alive consider supporting me: https://www.patreon.com/presti (just if you want to support you dont have to)
+To keep this Project alive consider supporting me: https://www.patreon.com/presti (just if you want to support you don't have to)

-Ree6 is a Moderation Bot similar to Mee6 but with one major diffrence its free!
+Ree6 is a Moderation Bot similar to Mee6 but with one major difference it is free!

-Isnt Mee6 free too? - Basically yes but for the most Features you are required to have a Subscription!
+Isn't Mee6 free too? - Basically yes but for the most Features you are required to have a Subscription!

 With Ree6 we want to give you opportunity to use every Feature of Mee6 for free!